-where $k_2$ is a dimensionless tidal love parameter determined by the EOS of compact bodies. $\nu$ is the symmetric mass ratio of EMRI ($\nu = mM / (m + M)^2$).
-Binnington and Poisson \cite{binnington2009relativistic} proposed a relativistic tidal parameter theory that is applicable to compact bodies with strong inner gravity, for black holes $k_2=0$; for neutron stars $k_2\sim 0.1$; for white dwarfs $k_2 \sim 0.01$\cite{taylor2020love}.
-According to Eqn.~\ref{eqn:mu2}, for black holes, $\mu_{2}=0$; for neutron stars with radius of $10-20$ km, and mass of $1 - 2 \mathrm{M_{\odot}}$, ${\mu_{2} / \nu^{4} }$ is $\sim 10^{2}$ to $\sim 10^{3}$. for white dwarfs, as show in Table~\ref{tab:table1}, we calculate some values of $C_\mathrm{Q}$ and ${\mu_{2} / \nu^{4} }$ of white dwarfs .

-$s$ is the spin angular momentum of the small body in the EMRI.
-For a stellar black hole, the maximum spin angular momentum $s = m^2$ (using natural units of G = c = 1).
-However, for primordial black holes, $s \approx 0$ \cite{sasaki2016primordial}.
-Neutron stars and white dwarfs can have spin magnitudes a little larger than $m^2$.
-For convenience, we use dimensionless $\hat{s} = s / m^2$ in the following parts of this article.
-As shown in Table~\ref{tab:table2}, we summarize several physical characteristics for the small compact body in EMRI\cite{maggiore2018gravitational}, such as stellar origin black holes(SOBHs), primordial black holes(PBHs), neutron stars(NSs) and white dwarfs(WDs).
+The $S$ of compact objects in EMRIs is much less than one.
+As shown in Table \ref{tab:table2}, we summarize several physical characteristics of the small compact object in EMRI \cite{maggiore2018gravitational}, such as stellar origin black holes(SOBHs), PBHs, neutron stars(NSs), and white dwarfs(WDs).

 When setting the orbit configuration and calculating the orbits of EMRIs, we consider the innermost stable circular orbit (ISCO) and tidal radius as the restrictions.
 ISCO is the smallest stable orbit for a test particle orbiting a massive object.
-For a rotating BH, the radius of ISCO is
+For a rotating BH, the radius of ISCO is as follows:

 where